-Layne T. Watson received the B.A. degree (magna cum laude) in psychology and mathematics from the University of Evansville, Indiana, in 1969, and the Ph.D. degree in mathematics from the University of Michigan, Ann Arbor, in 1974.
-He is a professor of computer science, mathematics, and aerospace and ocean engineering at Virginia Polytechnic Institute and State University.
+Layne T. Watson graduated from University of Evansville, Indiana, in 1969 magna cum laude with a degree in psychology and mathematics and earned a Ph.D. in mathematics from the University of Michigan, Ann Arbor, in 1974.
+He is a professor of computer science, mathematics, and aerospace and ocean engineering at Virginia Tech.

-His professional service includes stints as associate editor of ORSA Journal on Computing, SIAM Journal on Optimization, Computational Optimization and Applications, Evolutionary Optimization, Engineering Computations, and the International Journal of High Performance Computing Applications, and is senior editor of Applied Mathematics and Computation.
+His professional service includes stints as associate editor of ORSA Journal on Computing; SIAM Journal on Optimization; Computational Optimization and Applications; Evolutionary Optimization; Engineering Computations; and the International Journal of High Performance Computing Applications.
+He is senior editor of Applied Mathematics and Computation.
 He has published well over 300 refereed journal articles and 200 refereed conference papers.
 He is a fellow of the IEEE, the National Institute of Aerospace, and the International Society of Intelligent Biological Medicine.